Marine Biology, Oceanography, Sociology, Anthropology in Bali, Indonesia

 - Any items not listed as 'included' in the program itinerary

-$4,545 final program payment due November 5, 2021(Final payment to be made directly to Latitudes Abroad LLC.)
+(2nd and final payment to be made directly to Latitudes Abroad LLC.)

-Latitudes Group Flight cost and payment deadline tbd and to be paid directly to Latitudes Abroad LLC.
+Latitudes Group Flight payment deadline May 7, 2023 and to be paid directly to Latitudes Abroad LLC.

-All payments, including any supplements, will be invoiced by Latitudes to each participant at least 2 weeks prior to the payment deadline.
+All payments except the application fee but including any supplements, will be invoiced by Latitudes to each participant at least 2 weeks prior to the payment deadline.

 - Airfare is not included in the program price.